-The childminder demonstrates an astute awareness of her responsibilities in meeting the safeguarding and welfare requirements of the Early Years Foundation Stage.
-She frequently reviews her procedures so that they support her in meeting all requirements.
-The childminder has completed an extensive training programme that has helped to underpin her already excellent practice.
-She monitors staff performance and training effectively and has a proactive approach towards reviewing her methods of assessment of children.
-This includes the information that she obtains and shares with parents to ensure that all children make rapid progress.
+The childminder demonstrates an astute awareness of her responsibilities in meeting the safeguarding and welfare requirements of the early years foundation stage.
+She has completed an extensive training programme that helps to underpin her already excellent practice.
+She monitors her assistants' performance and training effectively.
+She recognises the value of continually reflecting on her provision and evaluating the effectiveness of changes made, as a way of maintaining her outstanding practice.
+She has a proactive approach in her use of innovative technology for the assessment of children.
+This maximises the information that she obtains and shares with parents to ensure that all children make rapid progress.
 The arrangements for safeguarding are effective.
-The childminder has a comprehensive knowledge of the safeguarding procedures.
-She thoroughly considers every aspect of children's welfare and consistently promotes this.
+The childminder has a comprehensive knowledge of the safeguarding procedures and thoroughly considers every aspect of children's welfare.